Rabies is a highly fatal disease that affects the central nervous system.

-- People should avoid contact with wild and domestic animals when travelling to countries where rabies is found.
-Vaccination may be recommended for people with an increased risk of coming into contact with animals.
+People should avoid contact with wild and domestic animals when travelling to countries where rabies is found.
+Vaccination may be recommended for people with a higher risk of coming into contact with animals.

 Rabies is a serious illness that affects the central nervous system.
 It is caused by infection with the rabies virus and is almost always fatal.